Coby Bryant: Pre-draft

+Seattle Seahawks

 2022

 The Seattle Seahawks selected Bryant in the fourth round (109th overall) of the 2022 NFL draft.
 They originally acquired the pick in a trade in 2020 with the New York Jets along with Jamal Adams.
 He was the 13th cornerback selected in 2022 and was the first of two cornerbacks drafted by the Seahawks, along with their fifth round pick (153rd overall) Tariq Woolen.
 They were drafted to provide depth at the position following the departure of D. J. Reed.
 He was also the third Cincinnati defensive back selected following first round pick (4th overall) Sauce Gardner and second round pick (62nd overall) Bryan Cook.

 On July 26, 2022, the Seattle Seahawks signed Bryant to a four–year, $4.46 million rookie contract that includes an initial signing bonus of $807,804.

 Throughout training camp, he competed to be a starting cornerback against Sidney Jones, Justin Coleman, Tre Brown, Artie Burns, and fellow rookie Tariq Woolen under defensive coordinator Clint Hurtt.
 He also competed to be the starting nickelback against Justin Coleman.
 Head coach Pete Carroll named him a backup cornerback and listed him as fifth on the depth chart to begin the season, behind starting duo Tariq Woolen and Michael Jackson Sr. and primary backups Justin Coleman and Sidney Jones.

 On September 12, 2022, Bryant made his professional regular season debut during the Seattle Seahawks' home-opener against the Denver Broncos, but did not record a stat with only two snaps on defense as they won 17–16.
 After Week 1, Bryant became the starting nickelback after Justin Coleman injured his calf and was inactive for the next four games (Weeks 2–5).
 In Week 2, he recorded five combined tackles (four solo) during a 7–27 loss at the San Francisco 49ers.
 The following week, Bryant had one solo tackle and had his first career sack on quarterback Marcus Mariota for a six–yard loss as the Seahawks lost 23–27 to the Atlanta Falcons in Week 3.
 On October 2, 2022, Bryant earned his first career start at nickelback and had six combined tackles (three solo) during a 48–45 victory at the Detroit Lions.
 In Week 6, he set a season-high with eight combined tackles (six solo) during a 19–9 win against the Arizona Cardinals.
 He finished his rookie season with a total of 70 combined tackles (52 solo), four passes defended, four forced fumbles, and two sacks while appearing in all 17 games with six starts.
 He received an overall grade of 58.9 from Pro Football Focus as a rookie in 2022.

 The Seattle Seahawks finished the 2022 NFL season second in the NFC West with a 9–8 record to earn a playoff berth.
 On January 14, 2023, Bryant appeared in the first postseason game of his career, but was limited to one solo tackle as the Seahawks lost the NFC Wild-Card Game 23–41 at the San Francisco 49ers.